huguesdevimeux/SuperPacman-MP2BA1-2020/src/README.md

 * you have completed the level once you eat all the diamonds, open all the gates and pass through the doors

 **There is no game Over display when reaching the level 2 doors as we do not expect the corrector to reach the end of the three levels**

-### Infinite mode

-The game has an "infinite" mode, which is basically a succession of maps generated procedurally, until the player goes out of lives.
-Features :
-- Procedural mazes.
-To fit pacman maze requirements:
-  - Removal of dead ends (a few are randomly left untouched).
-  - Symetry of the random-maps: the mazes are symetric along Y axis, like the real game.
-- Procedural items spawn:
-  - Bonuses are placed **only in dead ends (like the real game!)**
-  - Random placement of cherries, according to a rate.
-- Procedural ghost spawn
-  - Ghosts spawn according to a rate that increase at every level.
-- Increasing difficulty as the player goes up in the levels, which makes :
-  - The height of the map increase linearly.
-  - The amount of coins to collect to open the gates to the next level increases linearly.
-  - The number of ghosts increases linearly.

 ## Images